googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

   GameServer via Allocation.
 Defaults to "Ready".
 The only other option is "Allocated", which can be used in conjunction with label/annotation/player selectors to retrieve an already Allocated GameServer.
-- `counters` (Alpha, "CountsAndLists" feature flag) enables filtering based on game server Counter status, such as the minimum and maximum number of active rooms, defaulting to a capacity of 1000.
+- `counters` (Alpha, "CountsAndLists" feature flag) enables filtering based on game server Counter status, such as the minimum and maximum number of active rooms.
 This helps in selecting game servers based on their current activity or capacity.
 Optional.
 - `lists` (Alpha, "CountsAndLists" feature flag) enables filtering based on game server List status, such as allowing for inclusion or exclusion of specific players.
 Optional.